-➤What should I pack in my child’s lunch and snack?
+➤ What should I pack in my child’s lunch and snack?
 A healthy lunch and snack fuels campers for adventure.
 Consider including healthy options like fresh fruit, vegetables, sandwiches, and muffins in your child’s lunch (ex: protein, carb, fruit, and veggie).
 Snack options could include two items, such as fruit and protein.
 Please label snack in a separate bag within the lunch bag or else a separate container in the backpack.
 Please, no sugary foods or drinks or glass beverages!
 Remember to pack ice packs and include foods that won’t spoil.
-Every Friday, each camper (except Extremes) will receive two complimentary slices of plain cheese pizza.
+The second Friday of each two week session, each camper (except Extremes) will receive two complimentary slices of plain cheese pizza.
 If your child doesn’t care for pizza, requires more food, or has an allergy, please pack an alternative lunch.
 Check out Amy and Heather’s Food and Allergy video here.

 ➤ How long does carpool take?
 Carpool usually takes about 15-20 minutes.
 We understand that waiting can be frustrating.
 However, we ask parents and caregivers to be patient especially at the start of each session as new families learn the system.
 In order to keep carpool moving and ensure the safety of all our campers, we kindly ask you to refrain from exiting your car during drop off or pick up.
 Our staff and counselors are trained to safely bring your child to and from your car.
 If you must exit your car or stop, we ask you to pull over to our visitor parking.
 If you’d prefer to skip carpool altogether, we offer affordable bus service to many nearby locations.
 For a map of carpool and details about where to drop your child click here.
 Also view Heather and Amy’s Carpool 1/2 video and Carpool 3 video.

 ➤ How do I know what my camper did during camp?
 Every week we’ll post photos from camp on our Facebook page.
-The second week of each session a day is dedicated to each program so that parents get a summary of the week and photos showing their child’s adventures.
 We suggest you share the photos with your camper and ask about the activity and adventures they did that week.
-It’s great dinner table talk!
-In addition, individual programs going on specific adventures will receive emails during the week (ex: Extreme Adventure program).
-Please be sure to sign your photo waiver so that you can receive photos of your child’s time at camp.
-Another way to learn more about your camper’s day is during carpool.
-Counselors will share a brief “nugget” from the day (ex: Sally went creeking today and we saw a toad) during pick up.
-See this video from Heather and Amy.
+It’s a great dinner table talk!
+Please be sure to sign your photo waiver so that we can include your child in camp photos that we share on Facebook and Instagram (no names are used).

 ➤ How often do campers swim?
 Is there a lifeguard?
 Campers swim daily in our pool, with the exception of Extreme Adventurers, who are off campus most days.
 The two-foot shallow end allows even the youngest camper to comfortably stand and start their swimming experience.
 Children are not expected to be “swimmers” when they arrive at camp.
 On the first day of a session, campers who wish to swim in the deeper end of the pool must pass a swim test, otherwise they are restricted to the “roped off” shallow end (2 to 3 feet depth).
 There are two lifeguards at the pool at all times.
 Lifeguards and counselors will guide campers in their swimming progress to acquire basic skills and confidence in the water.
 See this video from Heather and Amy.